vmware-tanzu/tanzu-dev-portal/content/guides/cert-manager-gs/index.md

 ## What is cert-manager?

 TLS certificates are a popular way for clients and servers to authenticate (prove who they are) to each other.
-For instance, each time you connect to an address with the `https://` protocol, the server (the website) presents to the client (your web browser) its TLS certificate—a bit like an identity document proving "yes, I'm really `www.example.com`, and you're not about to send your precious banking login information to a malicious person trying to impersonate your banking website."
+For instance, each time you connect to an address with the `https://` protocol, the server (the website) presents to the client (your web browser) its TLS certificate—a bit like an identity document proving "yes, I'm really `www.yourbanksite.com`, and you're not about to send your precious banking login information to a malicious person trying to impersonate your banking website."

-There is also **mTLS**, which stands for **mutual TLS**, when both the client and the server present a certificate to each other.
+There is also mutual TLS (mTLS), when both the client and the server present a certificate to each other.
 While rarely used in web browsers, this method is frequently used by services that need to authenticate to each other in a secure fashion.
 For instance, in Kubernetes, each kubelet (the Kubernetes agents that run on every node of the cluster) authenticates to the API server using mTLS.
 This means that when new nodes join the cluster, Kubernetes needs to issue them their own certificate.
 Furthermore, since certificates have an expiration date, they need to be renewed regularly.
 Bottom line: you need a way to automatically issue and renew these certificates.

 The Kubernetes API has a [`CertificateSigningRequest`](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) resource to automate certificate issuance and renewal, but currently it is mostly intended for Kubernetes’ internal use.
 It doesn't offer a lot of flexibility otherwise.
 This is where cert-manager shines.
 It supports numerous ways of generating certificates.
 It can be used as a standard certificate authority, but it can also use external authorities like [HashiCorp Vault](https://www.vaultproject.io), services like [Let’s Encrypt](https://letsencrypt.org), or it can generate self-signed certificates.
 Even better, all these methods can be supported side by side, so that a single cert-manager install can support everyone's TLS needs on the cluster.